DanielAdolfsson/CleverMacro/README.md

         Example:
             nomod:alt,help

-    2. #showtooltip
+    3. #showtooltip
     ---------------------------------------------------------------------------
-        While #showtooltip isn't supported, XC do have something similar.

-        Put the following line at the top of your macro:
+        In order to dynamically change the icon and tooltip, you need to place #showtooltip at the top of your macro.
-            /xtt

-        It's also possible to use conditions with /xtt

-        Example
-            /xtt
-            /xtt [noform] Bear Form

-        Note
-            /xtt is eperimental and it's not certain it will work with other action bars than the blizzard ones.

-    3. Issues and limitations
+    4. Issues and limitations
     ---------------------------------------------------------------------------
         - Macros must have a unique name.
 If something bugs out, you should first try to rename it and see if that solves the problem.